Stonehenge, Salisbury y Windsor - NO DA DISPO

 Stonehenge, Salisbury and Windsor Day Trip

 We'll meet in the centre of London at 7:45 am.
 Our first stop will be Windsor Castle, the oldest inhabited castle in the world.
-Here, you'll have free time to explore its halls, view artworks from Rembrandt and Rubens, and visit St. George's Chapel, where Henry VIII is laid to rest.
+Here, you'll have free time to pass through its different halls, discovering why it's a favorite of the King's residences.
+You can admire works of art from Rembrandt and Rubens and visit St. George's Chapel, where historical figures such as Henry VIII are laid to rest.

-Next, we will visit Salisbury, known for its cathedral, built 800 years ago and standing 123 metres high.
-The cathedral houses the world's oldest working clock and the best-preserved copy of the Magna Carta in the chapter house, a foundational document for English parliamentary law.
+Our next stop will be Salisbury, known for its cathedral, built 800 years ago and standing at an incredible 123 metres high.
+Inside, you can find the world's oldest working clock and the best-preserved copy of the Magna Carta in the "chapter house," one of the foundational documents of the English parliament and modern law.

-Finally, we'll return to the centre of London, arriving around 6:30 pm.
-We'll drop you off a few minutes' walk from Gloucester Road, near South Kensington tube station.
+Finally, we'll return to the centre of London, arriving around 6:30 pm, where we'll drop you off a few minutes' walk from Gloucester Road, near South Kensington tube station.

 Important

 As Windsor Castle is a functioning Royal Palace, it may occasionally be closed.
-Please note that visit duration is limited due to travel time.
+Please keep in mind that you will have limited time to visit each city due to long travel times.

 Preise